-The University is committed to supporting students from low-income households through our financial support packages detailed below.
+The University is committed to supporting eligible UK students from low-income households through our financial support packages (bursaries and scholarships) detailed below.
+All support packages are subject to approval by the Office for Students.

 Full-time UK students do not need to apply for Manchester's bursaries separately, but should ensure that they consent to share their financial details with the University when making an application to Student Finance England.
-The Student Services Centre at the University will then be able to automatically identify students who are eligible for University of Manchester support.
+The Student Services Centre at the University will then be able to automatically identify students who are eliqible for University of Manchester support.